 - Applicants may not obtain a permit to acquire if you have ever been convicted of a felony, domestic abuse assault, or have been adjudicated as a mental defective.

-Application for Permit to Carry Weapons
+Application for Permit to Carry Firearms

 - Applicants must be age 18 or over for a professional permit to carry (work related)